iamasteriix/gqlts-server/README.md

 It will create a directory named *server* with all the files in it.
 You can follow the steps in [Getting started](https://github.com/iamasteriix/gqlts-server/blob/main/README.md#getting-started).

-You might need to move a few files from this project around and perhaps delete some so you can maintain the integrity of the overall structure of your project.
+You might need to move a few files from this project around and perhaps delete some to maintain the integrity of the overall structure of your project.
 The most significant one of these is the *tsconfig.json* file, which you are advised to move to your root directory, then extend its base settings to the local (as in the server's own) *tsconfig.json* as of Typescript 2.1.
-For example, you could have the base tsconfig file as
+For
+example:
+*base.json*
 ```
 {
   "compilerOptions": {